durangoretro/web/docs/tools/tools.md

 [https://github.com/durangoretro/rescomp](https://github.com/durangoretro/rescomp)

-## Raspberry Pi Durango Server(nano boot)
+## Raspberry Pi Durango Server (nanoBoot)

-You can use Durango nanolink interface, to send a program to be loaded.
-You can use the [Durango Nano Boot ROM](../software/roms.md#nano-boot-load-programs-from-raspberry-pi), to load a program using the Raspberry Pi GPIOs, and the nanolink interface.
+You can use the Durango nanoLink interface to load a program.
+You may use the [Durango nanoBoot ROM](../software/roms.md#nano-boot-load-programs-from-raspberry-pi) to load a program using the Raspberry Pi GPIO thru the nanoLink interface.

 The nanoLink Interface its in the upper side of the durango board.

 <figure markdown>
 ![Durango nanolink interface](../assets/img/nanolink.png)
-<figcaption>Durango Nanolink Interface</figcaption>
+<figcaption>Durango nanoLink Interface</figcaption>
 </figure>

-This Server uses the next GPIOs:
+This server uses the following GPIO pins:

 * 34: GND (G)
 * 36: CLK (C)
-* 40: DAT (D)
+* 38: DAT (D)

-Or on BCM:
+Or on BCM notation:

 * 16: CLK
 * 20: DAT
-* 21: GND

 You need to compile the source code downloaded from: